Japan Self-Defense Forces: 21st century

 The Japanese government approved the first-ever JGSDF dispatch to a peacekeeping operation that was not led by the United Nations.
 Two JGSDF officers monitored a cease-fire between Israel and Egypt at the Multinational Force and Observers command in the Sinai Peninsula from 19 April till 30 November 2019.
 Defense Minister Takeshi Iwaya announced plans to deploy Type 12 surface-to-ship missiles in March 2020.
-The missiles have a range of 300 km and will be used to protect the southern Ryukyu Islands.
+The missiles have a range of 300 km and would be used to protect the southern Ryukyu Islands.
 Japan is also developing high-speed gliding missiles with a range of 1000 km.

 On 10 September 2020, Japan and India signed a military pact called the Acquisition and Cross-Servicing Agreement (ACSA).
 The pact enables the exchange of logistical support and supplies.
 The purpose is to encourage closer cooperation between the two countries and to deter Chinese aggression in Asia.
 Japan already had such agreements with Australia, Canada, France, UK and USA.

 On 5 May 2022, Japan and the United Kingdom signed a defensive partnership which deepens military ties to counter "autocratic, coercive powers" in Europe and the Asia-Pacific region.
-The Prime Ministers Fumio Kishida and Boris Johnson both condemned the Russian invasion of Ukraine.
+Prime Ministers Fumio Kishida and Boris Johnson both condemned the Russian invasion of Ukraine.

 On 5 May 2022, Japan and the United States signed an agreement.
-Japanese Prime Minister Fumio Kishida and U.S. President Joe Biden met together in Tokyo.
+Japanese prime minister Fumio Kishida and U.S. president Joe Biden met together in Tokyo.

 Since the post-February 2022 Russian invasion of Ukraine, there has been growing military coordination between China and Russia.
 This has resulted in an uptick of military activity around Japan.

-On 4 August 2022, the Japanese government lodged formal protests to Beijing when 5 missiles landed near Hateruma in Japan's Exclusive Economic Zone.
+On 4 August 2022, the Japanese government lodged formal protests to Beijing when five missiles landed near Hateruma in Japan's Exclusive Economic Zone.
 These Chinese missile launches and military exercises occurred in response to the 2022 visit by Nancy Pelosi to Taiwan.

 On 22 October 2022, Japan and Australia signed a new bilateral security agreement that includes military, intelligence and cybersecurity cooperation.
 It is an upgrade to the 2007 Joint Declaration on Security Cooperation.
 This is the first time that Japan made such a pact with a country other than the United States.